Josh Jung Player Props: Rangers vs. Rays

 Rays Pitching Rankings

-- Rays pitchers combine to surrender 63 home runs (one per game), the eighth-fewest in the league.
+- The Rays allow the 10th-fewest home runs in baseball (66 total, one per game).

-- The Rays are sending Glasnow (0-0) out to make his third start of the season.
+- Bradley (4-2) gets the starting nod for the Rays in his eighth start of the season.
+He has a 3.60 ERA in 35 2/3 innings pitched, with 48 strikeouts.

-- His last time out was on Saturday against the Boston Red Sox, when the righty went 5 1/3 innings, surrendering one earned run while giving up four hits.
+- In his last time out on Sunday, the righty threw five innings against the Boston Red Sox, allowing two earned runs while surrendering six hits.

+- The 22-year-old has a 3.60 ERA and 12.3 strikeouts per nine innings across seven games this season, while giving up a batting average of .248 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.